Self Hosting

 - Monitoring services and tools like Htop, Iftop, Btop, Ncdu, etc.

-- Networking tools like Aws, Curl, Wget, Iptables, Ipset, Ncurses, Socat, Whois, etc.
+- Networking tools like Aws, Curl, Wget, Nftables, Ncurses, Socat, Whois, etc.

 - File Editors like Git, Vim, Nano, Neovim, Lazygit, Ripgrep, Diff, Patch